psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Added: HTTP Purge support extended to "Purge All" (requires ngx_cache_purge module v3.0.2+) — previously HTTP Purge only accelerated single-page purges; it now also covers full cache purges.
 Configurable via the new "Purge All Path" and "Custom Base URL" settings.
 * Added: "Stop Preload" button in the Status tab and a dedicated Admin Bar link.
 Previously, stopping an active preload process required using "Purge All" on UI, which also cleared the entire cache.
 The new button stops the preload process immediately while preserving the existing cache.
 * Added: Nginx detection results to the Status Tab.
+* Added: WP-Cron Reliability check to the Status tab and WP-CLI status output to detect loopback failures or custom system cron setups that could delay post-preload status refreshes.
+* Added: Automatic fallback to enable the Preload Watchdog on fresh plugin activations when DISABLE_WP_CRON is active.
 * UI/UX: Preload All now redirects to the Status tab instead of Settings, taking users directly to the live preload progress section.

 = 2.1.7 (2026-06-08) =